-DOW FILMTEC™ LC 4040 membrane ranges are available to meet a wide variety of customer needs in commercial applications, from producing high purity water to delivering low total system costs.
+DOW FILMTEC™ LCHR 4040 membrane ranges are available to meet a wide variety of customer needs in commercial applications, from producing high purity water to delivering low total system costs.
 Dow’s fully automated element production enables the most consistent products in the industry that minimizes the total cost of ownership of water treatment systems.

 - LC HR-4040 produces high quality water with our state of the art RO membrane.